-Schedule and cost indices provide information such as cost over/under runs, schedule delays/or ahead of schedule, etc. Other EV data elements that can be used to measure/monitor contractor performance are the schedule performance index (SPI) and the cost performance index (CPI).
+Schedule and cost indices provide information such as cost over/under runs or schedule delays/or ahead of schedule.
+Other EV data elements that can be used to measure/monitor contractor performance are the schedule performance index (SPI) and the cost performance index (CPI).
 The SPI is defined as:

 or the ratio of the BCWP over the BCWS.
 The SPI is a pure dimensionless quantity, insensitive to inflation that measures schedule efficiency.
 A value above 1.00 indicates that the work performed to date is ahead of schedule.
 In other words, the SPI is an index measuring the efficiency of time utilization.